Where are they now? Man City’s seven wonderkids from FM 2012

 After loans to IF Brommapojkarna, Burnley, Feyenoord, Stoke and Celtic, the striker was released in 2015, joining Celta Vigo on a four-year deal.
 Save for one loan away to 2.
 Bundesliga club Hanover 96, he’s remained in La Liga ever since and is currently leading the line for Alaves.

-Guidetti has managed just 17 goals in 128 appearances in the Spanish top flight.
+Guidetti has managed just 17 goals in around 110 appearances in the Spanish top flight.